Health Sciences (HEAL)

 Description: Designed to explore the physiological, psychological, and sociological parameters of human sexuality, while providing accurate information and helping students develop healthy attitudes toward sexuality.
 Cross-list: SWGS 306.

-Short Title: FOUNDATIONS HEALTH PROMO&EDUC
+Short Title: PUBLIC HEALTH PROFESSION

 Department: Kinesiology